 Alf and Kathy spoke about the Gig Economy as an option for people not yet ready for traditional retirement, although, in fact, it’s being widely embraced by workers of all ages as a flexible, interesting option for career growth and fulfillment.

 You can listen to the podcast here to learn more about the Gig Economy in general (don’t forget to subscribe to Alf’s podcast on iTunes if you want to hear more about his work):

-In our conversation, I had mentioned that one way to find contract work is to use gig platforms to find contract work opportunities, and I thought it would be helpful to share a few examples.
+The conversation touched on the idea that one way to find contract work is to use gig platforms to find contract work opportunities, and here are a few examples: